Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Run the server

 For a local development instance, just run `./script/server`.
-This will start both thin and the websocket server.
+This will start both thin, magent  and the websocket server.
 The application is then available at http://localhost:3000.
+You can change port by editing config/server.sh

-If you want to run an app server other than thin, you must run it and the websocket server separately.
+If you want to run an app server other than thin, you must run this appserver, the websocket server  and magent server separately.

 ### Run the app server

-For a local development instance, skip this step - just run `./script/server` to get both the app server and websocket server on the right ports.
+For a local development instance, skip this step - just run `./script/server` to get both the app server, magent  and websocket server on the right ports.

 Once mongo is running and bundler has finished, run `bundle exec thin start` from the root Diaspora directory.
 This will start the app server in